“Madam!” screeched the maid.

 my first maid (her salary was the cost of a Cadbury’s chocolate now!) taught me

-for an hour every morning and fifteen minutes in the evening and sweep and swab
+an hour every morning and fifteen minutes in the evening.
+She would sweep and

-the floors, clean the few dishes and the clothes every day.
-She gave continuous
+swab the floors, clean the few dishes and the clothes every day.
+She gave

-lecture about how to manage the house, the finance and the main thing- store
+continuous lecture about how to manage the house, the finance and the main

-keeping.
-Every month two days before the washing powder or the cleaning powder
+thing- store keeping.
+Every month two days before the washing powder or the

-got over she would warn me to get new supply.
-Those days money was tight and
+cleaning powder got over, she would warn me to get new supply.
+Those days money

-on a lecture of good housekeeping and how we must plan our resources.
-She was
+would then start on a lecture of good housekeeping and how we must plan our

 Many maids have followed her but thanks to her I have